Stephan5/podcasts/README.md

 # Podcasts
 ![](https://github.com/Stephan5/podcasts/actions/workflows/main.yml/badge.svg)
 ## Feeds

-A collection of self-hosted podcast feeds for my own use, to ensure all the best 'dudes rock' content is preserved.
+A collection of self-hosted podcast feeds for my own use, to ensure all the hottest 'casts are preserved.

-You'll remember such classics as:

-> Ricky: "It's the most convoluted, ridiculous, RACIST, piece of material ever to be uttered on radio!"
->
-> Steve: "Play it again!"
->
-> – RSK XFM

-> "I'm gay actor Michael Douglas."
->
-> – Cum Town

-> "Dog dirt"
->
-> – Athletico Mince

-> "Ah, my family always get so gay when I talk about my family on here, but my grandma is a dickhead."
->
-> – Matt and Shane's Secret Podcast

 ## Scripts
 A collection of scripts to process podcast metadata and generate RSS feeds.